sal55/langs/Compilertest3.md

 ### (6) 'M'

-This is My own systems language.
+MM is the compiler for my own systems language.
 BCC is my own C compiler.

 (mm) against my compilers means it was compiled with my mm which only has a modest optimiser.
 MM compiled with gcc-O3, if it was expressed as C (no longer possible) would probably make it 30% faster.